ericvolp12/practical-observability/src/observability/metrics/instrumenting_go/simple_service.md

 If we look at the `sum` and `count` values for each `Histogram` this time around we can see that the `POST` requests each took around `85` microseconds to handle, and the `GET` request took around `41` microseconds to handle.
 These results validate our analysis and interpretation of the Histogram buckets.

-In the next section we'll cover how to instrument more complex APIs that make use of the popular Go microservice routers and frameworks [Gin](https://github.com/gin-gonic/gin), [Echo](https://github.com/labstack/echo), and [Beego](https://github.com/beego/beego), the top three RESTful API frameworks for Go.
+In the next section we'll cover how to instrument more complex APIs that make use of the popular Go microservice routers and frameworks [Gin](https://github.com/gin-gonic/gin) and [Echo](https://github.com/labstack/echo), the two most common RESTful API frameworks for Go.